-PURISHKEVICH, VLADIMIR M. (1870-1920).
-Founding member of the Union of Russian People, created in 1905 and a right-wing member of the duma.

-PUSHKIN, ALEXANDER SER-GEYEVICH (1799-1837).
-One of the great figures of world literature, and Russia's greatest poet.
+(1870 - 1920) Founding member of the Union of Russian People, which was created in 1905, and a right-wing member of the duma.
+PUSHKIN, ALEXANDER SERGEYEVICH (1799-1837) One of the great figures of world literature and Russia's greatest poet.
 He came from a poor but noble family.
-A maternal great-grandparent was an Ethiopian who became a general under Peter the Great.
+A maternal greatgrandparent was an Ethiopian who became a general under Peter I (the Great).
 He was influenced by the Enlightenment and the French Revolution, and was a personal friend of many of the Decembrists.
 He was twice exiled for his views, once to New Russia in 1820 and once to the family estate in 1824.
 Nicholas I freed him from the ordinary censorship by undertaking to be censor himself.
 He was killed in a duel with a French nobleman whom he suspected of being the lover of his wife.

-Pushkin's first poem was published when he was 15; and early in his writing career he was influenced by Anacreon, Parny, and Voltaire.
-Later Byron was his main inspiration and even later he adopted Realism.
+Pushkin's first poem was published when he was 15; early in his writing career he was influenced by Anacreon, Parny, and Voltaire.
+Later Byron was his main inspiration, and even later he adopted Realism.
 He was fully conversant with all literary forms of the West, but he assimilated them and used them to create an entirely Russian literature.
-His masterpiece is the "novel in verse" Eugene Onegin (1823-31).
+His masterpiece is the novel in verse Eugene Onegin (1823-1831).
 Other works include Ruslan and Lyudmila (1819), Caucasian Prisoner (1821), Poltava (1828), The Bronze Horseman (1833), and the play Boris Godunov (1825).
+Bayley, John, Pushkin: A Comparative Commentary, 1971.
 Larvin, Janko, Pushkin and Russian Literature, 1947.
 Troyat, Henri, Pushkin, 1974.

+PUSHKIN

-PUSHKIN (prior to 1917, Tsarskoye Selo; 1917-37, Detskoye Selo).
-Town in the Leningrad oblast, 15 miles (24 km) S of Leningrad.
-Founded in 1718, it is the site of the famous 18th-century baroque palace built by Rastrelli, 18th century parks, the Pushkin Memorial Museum, and the lycée attended by the noble youth of 19th-century Russia.
+Town in the St. Petersburg Oblast, 15 miles (24 km) south of St. Petersburg (prior to 1917, named Tsarskoye Selo; 1917-1937, named Detskoye Selo).
+Founded in 1718, it is the site of the famous eighteenth-century baroque palace built by Rastrelli, eighteenth-century parks, the Pushkin Memorial Museum, and the lycée attended by the noble youth of nineteenth-century Russia.
+Population (1990) 96,000.

+PUSHKIN THEATER

+Formely the Alexandrinsky Theater, built by Rossi between 1828-1832 in St. Petersburg.
+It was originally named after the consort of Nicholas I, and it is a large cream building with a six-columned loggia and a frieze of garlands and masks.

+PUTYATIN, ADMIRAL COUNT YEFIM V.

+(1803 - 1883)

-PUTYATIN, ADMIRAL COUNT YEFIM V. (1803-83).
-Putyatin led an expedition sent to obtain Russian access to Chinese Treaty Ports.
+Putyatin led an expedition sent to obtain Russian access to Chinese Treaty ports.
 Having had a successful career in the Far East as a negotiator, in 1861 he was appointed minister of education.
 As a result of his severe policies, a number of prominent professors resigned their positions.

+PYANDZH RIVER

-PYANDZH RIVER.
-River formed by junction of the Pamir and Wakhan rivers near Qala Panja, on the Afghanistan-USSR frontier.
-It flows approximately 400 miles (640 km) SW, then NW along the frontier, and SW again as far as Nizhni Pyandzh where it joins the Vakhsh River to form the Amu Darya River.
+River formed by the junction of the Pamir and Wakhan rivers near Qala Panja, on the Afghanistan border.
+It flows approximately 400 miles (640 km) southwest, then northwest along the frontier, and southwest again as far as Nizhni Pyandzh, where it joins the Vakhsh River to form the Amu Darya River.

-PYATAKOV, GRIGORY L. (1890-1937).
-Politician and leader of the left wing of the Ukrainian Communist Party.
+PYATAKOV, GRIGORY L.

+(1890 - 1937) Politician and leader of the left wing of the Ukrainian Communist Party.
 In December 1918 Moscow ordered that a concealed Soviet government be set up in Kursk under Pyatakov.
-Pyatakov accordingly set up a Soviet regime and invaded the Ukraine with Red troops.
+Pyatakov accordingly set up a Soviet regime and invaded Ukraine with Red troops.
 In 1937, however, he was tried at the "anti-Soviet Trotskyite Center" trial.
 Treadgold, Donald W., Twentieth Century Russia, 1958.

-PYATIGORSK.
-Town founded in 1780, and a spa since 1803, situated 216 miles (346 km) ESE of Krasnodar in the N Caucasus.
+PYATIGORSK Town founded in 1780, and a spa since 1803, situated 216 miles (346 km) east-southeast of Krasnodar in the northern Caucasus.
 Industries include metalworking and manufactures are clothing and furniture.
-Some of Lermontov's (q.v.)
-Hero of Our Times is set in Pyatigorsk.

-PYATOK.
-Old dry measure equal to 5 gorsti, literally, 5 handfuls.
+Some of Lermontov's Hero of Our Times is set in Pyatigorsk.
+Population (1991) 131,300.
+PYATOK Old dry measure equal to five gorsti, literally, five handfuls.